 Centers for Disease Control - Newborn Screening General information from the CDC on newborn blood screening, hearing loss screening, and CCHD screening

-Vermont Department of Health Materials; Find Specimen Collection Guidance, the NBS Supply Order Form, learn about Shipping & Handling of Filter Papers, and reference the Vermont Newborn Screening Program Rule.
+Vermont Department of Health Materials; Find Specimen Collection Guidance, completing the NBS filter paper, the NBS Supply Order Form, learn about Shipping & Handling of Filter Papers, and reference the Vermont Newborn Screening Program Rule.